-- Judges will judge the overall poomsae from all competitors, as well as the group synchronization, with a strong emphasis placed on synchronization. - Teams and pairs may perform any Black Belt poomsae up to the highest rank on the team (e.g. If the team consisted of two 2nd degrees and one 1st degree, the team could perform Koryo or Kumgang) - Competitors can compete in division above/or below if within 12 months of their age.
-Competitors can compete on two teams so long as it's in two separate divisions if their age fits the 12-month rule.
+- Judges will judge the overall poomsae from all competitors, as well as the group synchronization, with a strong emphasis placed on synchronization. - Competitors can do any Poomsae from its highest rank player's Poomsae to Pal Jang. - Competitors can compete in division above/or below if within 12 months of their age. - Competitors can compete on two teams so long as it's in two separate divisions if their age fits the 12-month rule.